Lavender Recognition Celebration

 The annual Lavender Celebration is a time to honor our graduating LGBTQ Titans and allies, recognize LGBTQ students, and have an end-of-the-year celebration for the community!
 Every year the LGBT Queer Resource Center at CSUF hosts the Lavender Recognition Celebration.
 This event is an opportunity for family and friends to celebrate the accomplishments of our Lesbian, Gay, Bisexual, Transgender, Queer/Questioning, Intersex, and Asexual/Aromantic (LGBTQIA+) graduates.
 Students who attend and participate in the ceremony will be individually recognized and receive a lavender cord.
-All graduating students are invited to participate! $10 registration fee for graduating students provides a lavender cord and certificate.
-Please note that there are no refunds.
+All graduating LGBTQIA+ students are invited to participate!

 Graduating undergraduate and graduate students can register to attend the in-person ceremony being held on Saturday, May 14 at 5pm in the Titan Student Union Pavillions BC.
 Deadline to register is Friday, April 22, 2022.